rrvt/RACES-Training/RacesTrainingII/README.md

 ## Updates

+### Update 5/21/21

+Added a clear function to all database so that load may be performed multiple time with different databases.

 ### 4/19/21

 The Library has changed.
 Also some logic was added so that the printer orientation may be set both in